‘THE PEERING AID’ – ART AND ILLUSION

 Using the ‘peering aid’, as a friend wittily called it, meant I could still proceed in the presence of the subject.
 The results have a mechanical quality resembling photography, partly as a result of non-axial lines of vision.
 I deliberately set out to explore the unnaturalness of an ostensibly realist projection.

 The resulting paintings were also ‘sight size’, so that if the viewer stood at the same distance from the picture as I stood to draw it, the depicted objects appeared life size.
-In my other works, I intuitively double sight size.

 The Kitchen Window – a Study in Recession, oil 1990